 To answer these questions, you must understand:

-These questions require your insight on the validity of scientific information and using it to think beyond and make new conclusions or predictions.
+These questions require your insight into the validity of scientific information and using it to make new conclusions or predictions.

 Understanding passage and question types help prepare you for the ACT Science test.
 You’ll be working a lot with research summaries and visual elements!